FINTLabs/fintlabs.github.io/content/adapter/adapter.md

 There is something wrong with the received event
 Could not communicate with the source system

-All of the error situations should result in an event sent from the adapter to the provider with the status “PROVIDER_REJECTED”.
+All of the error situations should result in an event sent from the adapter to the provider with the status `PROVIDER_REJECTED`.
 If the adapter has information about the error this can be added to the message field in the event-object.

 ## Adapter skeleton